ifandelse/machina.js/README.md

 # machina.js

 ## What is it?
 Machina.js is a JavaScript framework for highly customizable finite state machines (FSMs).
-Many of the ideas for machina have been very heavily borrowed from the Erlang/OTP FSM behaviors.
+Many of the ideas for machina have been loosely inspired by the Erlang/OTP FSM behaviors.

 ## Why would I use it?
 * Finite state machines offer a way to structure web client code in a very organized manner, and can make it much simpler to extend behavior for all or only key edge cases.